phewitt/clefftop/README.md

 # clefftop
+This will one day convert a picture of sheet music to tablature

+really general idea:
-Image of sheet music ---> MIDI ---> Tablature
+- Image of sheet music ---> MIDI ---> Tablature